LevantinLynx/gotify-to-ntfy-proxy/README.md

 # Credits

 Thank you to all the contributers of [Gotify](https://github.com/gotify/server) and [Ntfy](https://github.com/binwiederhier/ntfy) for creating and maintaining such amazing and usefull software.

+# Logo

+The gotify-to-ntfy-proxy logo is licensed under the [Creative Commons Attribution 4.0 International Public License](http://creativecommons.org/licenses/by/4.0/).

+### Gotify

+The Gotify logo is licensed under the [Creative Commons Attribution 4.0 International Public License](http://creativecommons.org/licenses/by/4.0/).
+The original Go gopher was designed by Renee French (http://reneefrench.blogspot.com/).